bright/new-www/content/blog/frontend-developer-with-fullstack-mindset-meet-bartek-–-a-bright-tech-lead.md

 Then I left my job to travel for a couple of months and when I got back I knew **I wanted to specialize only in one side of software development**.
 Bright Inventions was seeking a frontend developer so I applied. **My girlfriend used to work at Bright and recommended this place to me**.
 Thanks to her I knew that the atmosphere within the team was more than positive.
 Another crucial factor for me was that this is a small company.
 I didn’t want to work in a large organization.
 And that is why I became a frontend developer at Bright Inventions.

 ![Sport team at Bright Inventions](/images/bright_inventions_sport.png)

+## And now you are a Tech Lead at Bright.
+How did that happen?

+What can I say?
+I submitted my application and it was reviewed positively. 😉  **When the opportunity to become a Tech Lead occurred I felt that I could do it**.
+I had over 5 years of software development experience.
+I was a frontend developer with the longest practice at Bright and I knew the project.
+The last part could have been crucial here. **It was a key moment for our client – Just Eat POS – which was in the middle of a transition from a startup to a global ePOS services provider**.

+It is funny because when I came to Bright there was only one frontend team which included me and another programmer that worked on this solution.
+Right now the client has 3 separate frontend teams.
+So my knowledge about the project and its processes was essential.

+## What does your work as a Tech Lead look like?

+Being a tech lead involves looking at a project from a greater perspective.
+I have to be able to coordinate the life of this project.
+Just Eat POS system is a complex project, so I cannot be in charge of every decision.
+Thus **I trust developers to make some decisions but at the same time, I am of assistance to them**, if they need me to discuss any problem.

+Also, I spend some time on code reviewing and analyzing how to solve some issues. **I also take part in various team discussions about choosing libraries and tools**.
+As a tech lead, I code less but at the same time, I cannot become rusty about it. **I need to stay up-to-date with the latest technologies, tools, and updates**.
+And that requires time.

+Apart from that, **I am in touch with the product manager to offer recommendations** when there are some business issues to resolve.
+Then, we together try to find the best solution with the technology we use.

+This is how my work looks as a Tech Leader, in nutshell. 🙂

+## What is the most challenging about a tech lead role?

+There are two main challenges I experience on a daily basis.

+First of all, it is **time management**.
+You have to work hard on organizing your time so you have it for your team.
+When you are a tech lead, it is not about you anymore.
+You work closely with your team, a product manager, and other client representatives who expect you to contribute.
+So I need to manage my time in a way that I can offer my support whenever it is needed.
+Apart from that, I still need to find time to work on the technical aspects and write some code. 😉  It is not easy to manage it all.